January 17, 2019

 Last year, we took our son at a preschool learning center near our home.

-We wanted to know what the assessor thinks of our son’s school-readiness — if he is at all ready — and if they have a program for someone like him (with language delay) at their school.
+We wanted to know the assessor’s input on our son’s school-readiness — if he is ready — and if they have a program for someone like him (with language delay) at their school.

 So, we sat there and talked with the teacher-in-charge.